imgproxy/imgproxy/docs/configuration.md

 ## Client Hints support

-imgproxy can use the `Width` or `Viewport-Width` HTTP header to determine the width of the image container using Client Hints when the width argument is ommited.
+imgproxy can use the `Width`, `Viewport-Width` or `DPR` HTTP header to determine the width of the image container using Client Hints when the width/dpr argument is ommited.

 * `IMGPROXY_ENABLE_CLIENT_HINTS`: enables Client Hints support when the width is ommited for automatic responsive images .
 Read [here](https://developers.google.com/web/updates/2015/09/automating-resource-selection-with-client-hints) details about Client Hints.

 **Warning**: Headers cannot be signed.
-This means that an attacker can bypass your CDN cache by changing the `Width` or `Viewport-Width` HTTP headers.
+This means that an attacker can bypass your CDN cache by changing the `Width`, `Viewport-Width` or `DPR` HTTP headers.
 Have this in mind when configuring your production caching setup.

 ### Watermark